krzysztofkaptur/cars/README.md

 ## Run application

+### Development

 `npm run app:dev`

-This command will run server (used json-server library to emulate REST API with given JSON file) on port 5000, and client on port 3000.
+### Production

+`npm run build && npm run start`

+Next to the client app on port 3000, server with JSON data will be run on port 5000

 ## Links